greg-js/arch-wiki-md-repo/wiki/_content/english/Android tethering.md

 ```

-## USB tethering with OpenVPN
+## USB tethering with AziLink

-This method works for any old Android version and requires neither root access nor modifications in the phone (it is also suitable for Android 2.2 and later, but no longer required).
+This method works for all known Android versions and requires neither root access nor modifications in the phone.
 It does not require changes to your browser.
-In fact, all network traffic is transparently handled for any PC application (except ICMP pings).
-It is somewhat CPU intensive on the phone at high usage rates (a 500 kBytes/sec data transfer rate may take more than 50% of phone CPU on a powerful Acer Liquid).
+All network traffic is transparently handled (except ICMP pings).
+It may be somewhat CPU intensive on the phone at high usage rates (a 500 kBytes/sec data transfer rate may take more than 50% of phone CPU).

-### Tools Needed
+### Tools needed

 For Arch, you need to [install](/index.php/Install "Install") the [openvpn](https://www.archlinux.org/packages/?name=openvpn) package.
-It is also required to have the Android SDK installed (which can be obtained [here](http://developer.android.com/sdk/index.html) or from the AUR).
-On the phone, you need the [azilink](http://code.google.com/p/azilink/) application, which is a Java-based NAT that will communicate with OpenVPN on your computer.
+You will also need to install the [android-tools](https://www.archlinux.org/packages/?name=android-tools) package for the *adb* tool and [android-udev](https://www.archlinux.org/packages/?name=android-udev) which sets up the correct `/usr/lib/udev/rules.d/51-android.rules` file for your device to be recognized.
+On the phone, you need the [azulink.apk](http://lfx.org/azilink/azilink.apk) ([azilink homepage](https://github.com/aziwoqpd/azilink)).
+The android application acts as a NAT, adb forwards the ports to your phone, and your openvnp setup will connect to it.

 #### Configuring the phone connection in Arch Linux

-Once you have installed the Android SDK, in order to use the provided tools your phone must be properly set up in [udev](/index.php/Udev "Udev") and your Linux user needs to be granted rights.
-Otherwise you may need root privileges to use the Android SDK, which is not recommended.
-To perform this configuration, turn on USB debugging on the phone (usually in Settings -> Applications -> Development -> USB debugging), connect it to the PC by the USB cable and run the `lsusb` command.
+So that you do not have to run adb with sudo, we are going to grant your user permissions to your usb device.
+Make sure you have turned on USB debugging on the phone (usually in Settings -> Applications -> Development -> USB debugging) so that it will be shown as a device, and that it is plugged in to your computer via the USB cable.
+You should see it with you run the `lsusb` command.
+Original azi link instructions are [here](https://raw.githubusercontent.com/aziwoqpd/azilink/master/HOWTO)

 The device should be listed.
 Example output for the Acer Liquid phone:

 ```
 Bus 001 Device 006: ID **0502**:3202 Acer, Inc.